Table of Contents

-According to data provided by National Institute on Alcohol Abuse and Alcoholism, severe alcoholic liver disease is often connected to 20-40 grams of ethanol (a bottle of wine exceeds this) over 10 years.
+According to data provided by the National Institute on Alcohol Abuse and Alcoholism, severe alcoholic liver disease is often connected to 20-40 grams of ethanol (a bottle of wine exceeds this) over 10 years.

 So whilst you may not experience immediate impacts or consequences, it’s important to understand the underlying damage you are causing to your liver on a daily basis.
 However, it’s not just your liver you need to be mindful about…

 You don’t digest alcohol, it passes rapidly through your bloodstream and travels to every part of your body!